dimspith/confie/README.md

 in it's really early stages with no useful functionality at the moment but this will change soon!

+All work that's being done is located in the `develop` branch.

 ## Installation
 To build from source, just run `nimble build`.
 An executable will appear in the project folder.